mwgabby-li/Mab/ReadMe.md

 If I want to support modules, I'll need a new feature, as opposed to forward declarations, which can be used for that with only slight modifications.

-### More Name Collision Support
+### Name Collision Support

 The exercises call for detecting collisions between global variables and functions, and parameters with the same name, and locals in the same scope sharing a name.

-In addition to this, I prevent local variables with the same name as functions and parameters with the same name as functions.
+After moving to first-class functions, I didn't update and removed the code that checked for collisions between functions and locals, as doing so seemed against the spirit of first-class functions.

 #### Limitations

-If a local is given the same name as a global, the global will always be shadowed, even if the global is created *after* the local, which is a bit odd.
+If a local is given the same name as a global, the global will always be shadowed, even if the global is created *after* the local, which is a bit odd.\
+I think this is inherent to globals, but it seems unusual.

 For example, the following function will return 12, rather than generating a type mismatch error: